willj-dev/willj-dev.github.io/content/pages/millennial-utopia/msc.rst

 - Pursuit of knowledge or spirituality
 - Movement and travel
 - Association with, or disassociation from, any number of societies of any size
-- Gathering peacefully or in amiable competition
+- Gathering peacefully, including friendly competition
 - Fair compensation for employment
 - Fair trade in goods, services, or financial resources in an open market